- Listen to the selected story for information

 - Bulletin board paper to create graph

-- Student colored birthday cakes cut out and ready too be glued onto the graph
+- Student-colored birthday cakes from the Birthday Cake Coloring Page printable should be cut out and ready to be glued onto the graph

 - Pencils, glue, tape, crayons, markers, colored pencils